Thandres/ObfE/README.md

 to combine contains a Destination.txt

 Destination names are fixed for XML files, so use them as Destination if you set up your own structure.
-Lua files can be named however you want, so go nuts!

-**Only put one type of Destination for each file type, as otherwise the folder will be ignored for those file types.**
+**Only put one destination in each `Destination.txt`, as otherwise the folder and all subfolders without a new `Destination.txt` will be ignored.**

 ### Valid XML destinations
 - Artifacts.xml